neocoretechs/RockSack/README.md

 <p/>

 New capabilities include a ClassTool to rapidly adapt existing classes to use built-in Java functionality for serialization and class indexing.
+In order for Java classes to properly index in RocksDB, they must exhibit "total ordering".
+The serialized representation of stored bytes must be represented by a compareTo and equals method that respects the total ordering of those bytes as RockdsDB sees it, otherwise errors are incurred regarding out of order keys during the compaction process.
+The ClassTool will use proper unsigned primitive comparison and the Externalizable extension of Serialization to ensure total ordering.

 Starting with this:
 ```
 package com;

 import com.neocoretechs.rocksack.CompareAndSerialize;